A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Discussion

 Second, the explicit formulation is readily applicable to depth-averaged numerical solvers, such as 1D SWE models or CFD approaches, allowing aeration effects to be incorporated through the momentum and pressure correction factors $\beta$ and $\Omega$ without relying on ad hoc tuning parameters.
 This facilitates more physically consistent simulations of aerated flows across a range of conditions.

-Third, the decomposition of the friction factor into uniform, spatially varying, and temporally varying contributions offers enhanced insight into the relative importance of momentum acceleration, hydrostatic pressure gradients, and transient effects in aerated flows.
+Third, the decomposition of the friction factor into contributions associated with uniform steady conditions, spatial flow development, and temporal flow unsteadiness offers enhanced insight into the relative importance of momentum acceleration, hydrostatic pressure gradients, and transient effects in aerated flows.
 Such mechanistic understanding can help identify the dominant processes in different flow regimes and improve predictive capabilities.

 Finally, the framework provides a structured approach for interpreting experimental datasets, identifying conditions where classical uniform-flow formulas fail, and refining empirical or semi-empirical correction factors for both micro-rough and macro-rough inverts.
 This opens avenues for systematic calibration and validation of friction models in aerated flows, bridging the gap between fluid mechanics theory, laboratory experiments, and practical engineering applications.